drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		label: <triangulations_grid>,
 	)

+//	costly is that after the first two iterations of flips we see that there is an incredibly small amount
+//	of configurations which need to be flipped @nflipsVsIter_plt.
+These are configurations which would
+//	otherwise have conflicted with other configurations or were only possible after.
+What really
+//	harms the speed of the algorithm is that each flipping iteration within the parallel flipping procedure
+//	takes roughly the same amount of time to process, even if it is flipping a relatively small number of
+//	configurations.
+The profling in @timeDistrib_plt gives us an impression of how the code as a whole
+//	performs in terms of time spent.
+This includes both the host and device runtimes in the respective
+//	function calls.
+//

 	Depending on the desired application of this algorithm one may use it to obtain only a near Delaunay triangulation.
 How close a triangulation is to being a DT can be calculated by counting all of the non